machineeconomy/faucet/README.md

 # IOTA DEVNET FAUCET

-This service sends IOTA Devnet tokens to an address provided by a HTTP request to tis endpoint:
+This service sends IOTA Devnet tokens to an address provided by a HTTP request to this endpoint:

 `/send_tokens?address=<ADDRESS>`